 - The Wood Product Business Assistance Directory - helps Minnesota's small-to medium-size wood product businesses find technical assistance in marketing, financing, and general business areas.

 - Business Management Practice for Small to Medium Sized Forest Product Firms - provides and easy to use guide for business management in the forest products industry.

 - International Marketing Practices for Small to Mediums Sized Forest Products Firms - helps small-to medium sized forest products companies successfully enter products into foreign markets.

 Information and reports on forest resources, industry and wood utilization

 - Minnesota's Forest Resources is an annual publication with information on Minnesota's forest resources and forest industry and trends impacting them.

 - Minnesota Residential Fuelwood Survey is part of a long-term effort to monitor trends in the use of fuelwood by residential households and the impact of fuelwood on timber harvest levels.

-- Minnesota Special Forest Products Harvest To Market Directory - (updated Feb 2013) lists some harvesters and purchasers of special (nontimber) forest products in Minnesota, including boughs, spruce tops, seeds, berries, and decoratives.
+- Minnesota Decorative Materials Directory - (updated 2022) lists some harvesters and purchasers of special (nontimber) forest products in Minnesota, including boughs, spruce tops, seeds, berries, and decoratives.

-- Balsam Bough Regulations: A pocket guide offers portable version of balsam bough regulations for the state of Minnesota.
+- Balsam Bough Regulations: Pocket Guide - offers a portable version of balsam bough regulations.